 resources and contact info, visit TU Blackboard.

 Towson Online Services / PeopleSoft is the web-based system through which students transact business with the university.
 Registering for classes, making schedule changes, paying bills, and checking grades are some typical applications.
 The Registrar's Office offers helpful PeopleSoft guides, and access is provided through MyTU.

 TU students enjoy full access to LinkedIn Learning, an online library of video-based instruction.
-Acquire new technology, business and creative skills from nationally recognized experts in a wide range of content areas.
+Acquire new technology, business, personal and creative skills from nationally recognized experts in a wide range of content areas.
 Login from a computer or mobile device 24/7.
 Sign in here with your NetID for a comprehesive introduction.

 The Adobe Creative Cloud Master Collection is available for student use in many campus computer labs, including Student Computing Services, and on the Library's workstations.
 If your work requires Photoshop, Dreamweaver, or another Adobe title, you can use these apps on campus without having to subscribe personally.